 - Sound sensitivity

 Severe symptoms can last for between three to six days after the last dose, and the symptoms may follow a fluctuating schedule.
 After the first three to six days, there will be a drop-off in symptoms.
 However, many will experience a resurgence of symptoms on par with what they felt when the effects first began.
-This ebb and flow of symptoms can last for weeks or even months.
+This can last for weeks or even months.

 For more than a decade, Granite Recovery Centers has been improving the lives of adults who are dependent on alcohol and drugs.
 Our clients are from New England and other parts of the United States.